corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/node-flow-management-console.md

 3. Replace both `.jar` files with the latest versions.

 {{< note >}}
-Note: If your configuration uses the deprecated path `flow.hospital.middleware`, update it to `flow.management.plugin.middleware`.
+If your configuration uses the deprecated path `flow.hospital.middleware`, update it to `flow.management.plugin.middleware`.
 {{< /note >}}

 ## Configuration